shotastage/patched-node/README.md

 # Patched Node.js 15.8.0

-This is unofficial version of Node.js that is patched to deal with memory allocate failure issue on macOS 11.2.1 with Apple Silicon chip.
+This is unofficial version of Node.js that is patched to deal with memory allocator failure issue on macOS 11.2.1 with Apple Silicon chip.